HakiChain-Main/.github/profile/README.md

 ## 🚀 Why We Started

 Legal work is full of repetitive tasks, paper trails, and bottlenecks.
-We set out to help legal teams focus on people and outcomes—not paperwork and red tape.
-Our approach isn't just about code—it's about collaboration, learning, and building bridges between law, business, and technology.
+We set out to help legal teams focus on people and outcomes not paperwork and red tape.
+Our approach isn't just about code, it's about collaboration, learning, and building bridges between law, business, and technology.

 ---